walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 ![Settings: Laps](../assets/images/settings-laps.jpg)

+You can also set the starting time for playing this track in **Endurance mode** here as well.

 ## <a name="skybox"></a>Track skybox
 You have 3 options for the "skybox" (background art of the surrounding environment) in your track.
 Select the "RaceSettings" special node in the Scene tab and look at the Inspector.
 You will see a drop-down called **"Built In Skybox Style"**.